miromasat/cvra_sim_fleet_alexa/fleetManagement/README.md

 For this step you will need Node.js (npm) installed on your laptop, if you do not have it installed you can follow these [instructions](https://www.npmjs.com/get-npm) to install it.

+*UPDATE: These instructions need to be updated but in the meantime if building the web ui please use Node.js version 6.1X.*

 You will also need the awscli setup to access your account.

 1. Download the source code for the Fleet Management Portal to your laptop and uncompress the [Zip File](https://s3.amazonaws.com/cvra-deepdrive-us-east-1-683617902415/web-ui.zip)